backmind/autoRICEWQ/README.md

 # What is the problem?

-The problem is the input data for RICEWQ 1.92 lies on an input text file with absolute format dependence.
+The problem is the input data for RICEWQ 1.92 lies on an input text file with an absolute format dependence.
 Tailoring by hand a correct input data to run a simulation is very time consuming and tedious.
 Thus, **this project aims to offer a very simple way to (1) parse input from Excel files, (2) run the RICEWQ 1.92 model and (3) parse the output back into Excel**.
 This facilitates the process of running hundreds or even thousands of simulations with ease.

 # Installation